-Upon successful completion of the integrated testing, the new EWs will be routinely operated at a combined rate that will be determined by the groundwater modeling and engineering design development.
-A revised O&M plan and operating procedures will be generated from the current C-612/Northwest Plume IRA O&M plan and will incorporate the interaction of the equipment within the Northwest Plume IRA treatment system prior to start-up.
-The U.S. Environmental Protection Agency (EPA) and The Kentucky Energy and Environment Cabinet (KEEC) will have an opportunity to review the revisions to the O&M plan prior to start-up of the new wells for continuous routine operations.
+Upon successful completion of the integrated testing and approval of the O&M plan, the new C-400 Complex EW(s) will be routinely operated at a combined rate that will be determined by the groundwater modeling and engineering design development.
+A revised O&M plan and operating procedures will be generated from the current C-612/Northwest Plume IRA O&M plan and will incorporate the interaction of the equipment within the Northwest Plume IRA treatment system prior to start-up and continuous operation of the new C-400 Complex EW(s).
+The U.S. Environmental Protection Agency (EPA) and the Kentucky Energy and Environment Cabinet (KEEC) will have an opportunity to review the revisions to the O&M plan, an FFA secondary document, prior to start-up of the new wells for continuous routine operations.
+DOE may request and facilitate, as necessary, an expedited review and approval of the revised O&M plan.